-The official journal of the American Nurses Association, American Nurse Today is dedicated to integrating the art and science of nursing.
-If you’re considering writing for us, use these guidelines to help choose an appropriate topic, find out how to submit your manuscript, and increase the chance that we’ll accept it for publication.
-If we publish your article, you’ll receive several copies of the issue in which it’s published.
+American Nurse Today, the official peer-reviewed journal of the American Nurses Association, is dedicated to integrating the art and science of nursing.
+If you’re considering writing for us, use these guidelines to help choose an appropriate topic, learn how to submit your manuscript, and improve the likelihood that we’ll accept your article for publication.

 As part of our commitment to enhancing readers’ professional and personal growth and fulfillment, we also publish articles that guide nurses toward living healthier lifestyles, managing stress effectively, and bringing mind, body, and spirit into closer alignment.